 Dear Ms. Smith,

 Natural Beauty Cosmetics is pleased to announce our newest addition to our beauty lotions collection.
 We can assure you that we never lowered our quality levels, and it is currently one of the best on the market.
-This product has also gained a foothold into the international market and has received positive reviews.
+This product has also gained a foothold in the international market and has received positive reviews.

 We have unveiled our goods at a very fair price so that every customer can take advantage of their benefits.
 Our new merchandise receives many positive reviews from buyers, and many of our suppliers are very pleased with it.
 We would appreciate it if you could come to one of our locations and try out the latest product for yourself.